-The Bureau of Family Health's Epilepsy Program promotes awareness and understanding of epilepsy through educational events to schools and communities and via a toll-free number to provide information and referral services to children, youth and young adults diagnosed with epilepsy.
-Funding for the Epilepsy Association of Western and Central Pennsylvania makes the Epilepsy Program services available in two-thirds of the state, and funding for the Epilepsy Foundation of Eastern Pennsylvania makes the Program services available in one-third of the state.
+The Bureau of Family Health's Epilepsy Program promotes awareness and understanding of epilepsy through educational events to schools and communities and via toll-free numbers to provide information and referral services to children, youth, and young adults diagnosed with epilepsy.

 What is epilepsy?

-Epilepsy, from the Greek word meaning "to seize", is a neurological disorder that affects more than 2.5 million Americans; 181,000 people are newly diagnosed each year.
-One to two percent of all Pennsylvanians are affected by epilepsy.
-More people suffer from epilepsy than from Parkinson's disease, cerebral palsy, multiple sclerosis and muscular dystrophy combined.
-Epilepsy is the third most common neurological disorder after stroke and Alzheimer's disease.
+Epilepsy, from the Greek word meaning "to seize", is a brain disorder that affects more than 2.5 million Americans; 181,000 people are newly diagnosed each year.
+Epilepsy affects one to two percent of Pennsylvanians.
+More people suffer from epilepsy than from Parkinson's disease, cerebral palsy, multiple sclerosis, and muscular dystrophy combined.
+Epilepsy is the third most common brain disorder after stroke and Alzheimer's disease.
 About 70 percent of the time, the cause of epilepsy is not known.
-Head trauma, infections, neurological disorders, or heredity can be involved.
+Head injury, infections, or heredity can be involved.

 Epilepsy is not a disease, a form of mental illness, or a sign of low intelligence.
 It is not contagious.
-Epilepsy is a disorder of the nervous system.
 It can affect anyone, at any age, at any time.
-In fact, it is estimated that one in 10 people will have a seizure sometime during his or her lifetime.
-People who have epilepsy are not developmentally delayed, mentally ill, nor dangerous.
 Most people with epilepsy lead normal and happy lives.
-They attend school, get jobs, get married and have children.
+They attend school, get jobs, get married, and have children.

 What are seizures?

 Seizures are the result of sudden, brief changes in the brain's electrical balance.
-When there are excess electrical charges in the brain, seizures occur.
-Seizures can alter awareness, physical movements, consciousness or actions.
+When there are too many electrical charges in the brain, seizures occur.
+Seizures can affect awareness, physical movements, or speech.
 They typically last a few seconds to a few minutes.

-Seizure characteristics vary from person to person.
-Some seizures are accompanied by convulsions and loss of consciousness.
-During other seizures people appear to be daydreaming or “switching off.”
-The most common seizures are characterized by blank stares that lasts a few seconds, rapid eye blinking, chewing movements, and other random repetitive movements.
-Seizures may be confused with heart attacks, strokes, or lack of coordination.
+Seizure features vary from person to person.
+Some seizures are accompanied by tremors and loss of awareness.
+During other seizures people appear to be daydreaming or "switching off."
+The most common seizures look like blank stares that lasts a few seconds, rapid eye blinking, chewing movements, and other random movements.
+Some seizures look like heart attacks, strokes, or lack of balance.

 Often seizures first develop during the pre-school and elementary school years.
-While epilepsy is generally a chronic and/or lifelong condition, many people with epilepsy reduce the number of seizures they experience through the use of medications, special diets, or surgery.
+While epilepsy is usually a lifelong condition, many people with epilepsy reduce the number of seizures they experience through the use of medications, special diets, or surgery.

 When do seizures happen?

+Seizures can happen anywhere, anytime.
 Most seizures occur without warning, although some people have funny feelings or weird smells right before a seizure.
-These strange sensations are called auras.
-People find that certain things sometimes trigger their seizures, such as stress, anxiety, hormonal changes, or not getting enough sleep.
-Seizures can happen anywhere, anytime.
+People find that certain things sometimes trigger their seizures, such as stress, anxiety, or too little sleep.

 What do I do if I witness someone having a seizure?

-Since people may fall down and begin to shake while having seizures...
+Since people may fall and begin to shake while having seizures...

-- do NOT try to hold the person down or stop them from shaking; and
+- Do NOT try to hold the person down or stop them from shaking